 Car loans have become standard for most Americans.
-In fact, car loans now last an average of more than five years, according to the credit-rating company Experian.
+In fact, car loans now last an average of more than six years, according to the credit-rating company Experian.
 This means the public will most likely make high car payments every month for a good portion of a decade.

-So are there ways to lower your car payment?
+So are there ways to lower your monthly car payment?
 And under which circumstances would this be possible?

-Here are four overarching ways to lower your car payment: refinance, negotiate, consolidate and sell or trade.
+Here are four overarching ways to lower your monthly car payment: refinance, negotiate, consolidate and sell or trade.